jaafit/civ-citizen/README.md

 * Current player finishes their turn.
 * "End of the Age" abilities trigger in turn order starting with the player who ended the age.
 * If there's any money in the treasury, the biggest unpaid contract of each player gets paid.
 If there isn't enough money in the treasury for this, supplement as needed with money from the supply and cease payouts.
 If there's still money in the treasury, repeat.
 * Tax comes from each player and from the population (see Population below) and goes into the treasury.
 The tax amount is the age that just ended (0-3) plus 1.
 This amount is taken from each player.
-For each population, the same amount is taken from the supply.
 Players who don't have enough pay as much as they can.
+* Tax also comes from the population.
+Count all contracts and all cards in the demand pile.
+Add this amount from the supply to the treasury.

 **Contracts:**

 * Contracts are awarded during a player's turn to that player.
 * Choose one business at a time.
-If that business' provisions are all found in the demand pile, the player puts the bottom-most demand card face-down on top of the business.
+If that business' provisions are all found face-up in the demand pile, the player puts the bottom-most demand card face-down on top of the business, covering the bottom half.
+* The business's ability is still active.
-* Each demand card can count as demand for the icon shown or as demand for weapons (but not both).
+* Each demand card icon can count as demand for the icon shown or as demand for weapons (but not both).
 * At the end of the age, the owner will earn the contract price from the treasury if there is enough money (see End of the Age).

 **Weapons**